wltb/ff_feedcleaner/README.md

 After that, the plugin must be enabled in the preferences of Tiny Tiny RSS.

 ## Configuration
-In the preferences, you'll find a new tab called *FeedCleaner* which contains one large text field which is used to enter/modify the configuration data.
+In the preferences, you'll find a new tab called *FeedCleaner* which contains one large text field which is used to enter/modify the configuration data, and a checkbox to turn extended logging on and off.
 Basically, the configuration data consists of an unnamed [JSON](http://json.org/) array that contains some unnamed JSON objects.
 Use the **Save** button to store it.

 An example configuration looks like this: